Coco Chanel: World War II

 In 1939, at the beginning of World War II, Chanel closed her shops, maintaining her apartment situated above the couture house at 31 Rue de Cambon.
 She said that it was not a time for fashion; as a result of her action, 4,000 female employees lost their jobs.
-Her biographer Hal Vaughan suggests that Chanel used the outbreak of war as an opportunity to retaliate against those workers who had striked for higher wages and shorter work hours in the French general labor strike of 1936.
-In closing her couture house, Chanel made a definitive statement of her political views.
+Her biographer Hal Vaughan suggests that Chanel used the outbreak of war as an opportunity to retaliate against those workers who had gone on strike for higher wages and shorter work hours in the French general labour strike of 1936.
 Her dislike of Jews, reportedly sharpened by her association with society elites, had solidified her beliefs.
 She shared with many of her circle a conviction that Jews were a threat to Europe because of the Bolshevik government in the Soviet Union.

 During the German occupation, Chanel resided at the Hotel Ritz.
 It was noteworthy as the preferred place of residence for upper-echelon German military staff.
-During this time, she had a romantic liaison with Baron Hans Günther von Dincklage, a German aristocrat and member of Dincklage noble family.
+During this time, she had a romantic liaison with Baron Hans Günther von Dincklage, a German aristocrat and member of the Dincklage noble family.
 He served as diplomat in Paris and was a former Prussian Army officer and attorney general who had been an operative in military intelligence since 1920, who eased her arrangements at the Ritz.